railsgirls/guides.railsgirls.com/_pages/simple-app.md

 Hit <kbd>Ctrl</kbd>+<kbd>C</kbd> in the terminal to quit the server.

+{% coach %}
-**Coach:** Explain what each command does.
+Explain what each command does.
 What was generated?
 What does the server do?
 You can find more details about the special template on [GitHub](https://github.com/Ben-M/simple_scaffold).
+{% endcoach %}

 ## *2.* Create Idea scaffold

 We're going to use Rails' scaffold functionality to generate a starting point that allows us to list, add, remove, edit, and view things; in our case ideas.

+{% coach %}
-**Coach:** What is Rails scaffolding?
+What is Rails scaffolding?
 (Explain the command, the model name and related database table, naming conventions, attributes and types, etc.) What are migrations and why do you need them?
+{% endcoach %}

 <div class="os-specific">
   <div class="mac nix">